yawwusu/udacity_cloud_dev_c2_project/README.md

 You'll need to create a new node server.
 Open a new terminal within the project directory and run:

+1. Go into image_filter directory `cd image_filter`
-1. Initialize a new project: `npm i`
+2. Initialize a new project: `npm i`
-2. run the development server with `npm run dev`
+3. run the development server with `npm run dev`

 <!-- ### Includes: